grafana/agent/docs/sources/flow/setup/install/docker.md

 - _`<CONFIG_FILE_PATH>`_: The path of the configuration file on your host system.

 You can modify the last line to change the arguments passed to the {{< param "PRODUCT_NAME" >}} binary.
-Refer to the documentation for [run][] for more information about the options available to the `run` command.
+Refer to the documentation for [run](ref:run) for more information about the options available to the `run` command.

 {{% admonition type="note" %}}
 Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
-If you don't pass this argument, the [debugging UI][UI] won't be available outside of the Docker container.
+If you don't pass this argument, the [debugging UI](ref:ui) won't be available outside of the Docker container.
 {{% /admonition %}}

 ## Run a Windows Docker container